maurymartinez/2025-DEV3-009-DevelopmentBooks/README.md

 # 📚 Book Catalog API

 A Spring Boot application that calculates discounted prices for baskets of books.
-It demonstrates clean architecture, RESTful design, and Swagger-based API documentation.
+Rest API, and Swagger-based API documentation.

 ---